GERMAN INVASION OF POLAND DURING WW2

 1918

-• Poland regains its independence after 123 years of occupation by the Prussians (Germans), Austrians and Russians.
+• November 18, the Poles disarm the Germans in Warsaw and Poland symbolically regains its independence after 123 years of occupation by the Prussians (Germans), Austrians and Russians.

-• Independence is guaranteed by the Treaty of Versailles.
-A number of sovereign states attempt to emerge from the collapse of the occupying powers.
+• A number of sovereign states attempt to emerge from the collapse of the occupying powers.
+Border wars erupt between the Rumanians and Hungarians, Yugoslavs and Italians.

-• Ragtag Polish units engage in border skirmishes with the Czechs, Ukrainians, Lithuanians and Germans.
+• Ragtag Polish units engage in border skirmishes with the Czechs at Teschen, Ukrainians in eastern Galicia and Germans at Poznan.

 1919